askui/docs-mintlify/05-additional-resources/release-notes/01-askui-suite/askui-suite-25-2-1-release-notes.md

 The AskUI Suite is a comprehensive bundle that includes all necessary dependencies to deliver AskUI to end users.
 Additionally, it addresses enterprise challenges such as user rights restrictions and proxy issues, ensuring a seamless AskUI experience.

 This release focus on:
-1. Enhance On-Boarding experience for Users with the new [Agent Hub](https://app.caesr.ai/)
+1. Enhance On-Boarding experience for Users with the new [Caesr](https://app.caesr.ai/)
 2. Support [Python Vision Agent](https://github.com/askui/vision-agent)
 3. Improve ADE
 4. Improve Proxy Handling and Autodetection